TretornESP/bloodmoon/README.md

 to compile just run:

     make setup
     make

 you can cleanup garbage with the classic:

-make clean.
+    make clean

-Note: go.sh is redundant with make, used only to automate from vscode.
+Note: **go.sh** is redundant with make, used only to automate from vscode.